leocornus/leocornus.tracclient/docs/wp-trac-client/Ticket-Watch-List-Design-Story.rst

+`wp-trac-client Release 0.4.2 <wp-trac-client-0.4.2.rst>`_ >
-iIntroduce the Watch /Unwatch function for each ticket.
+Introduce the Watch / Unwatch function for each ticket.

 Use Cases
 =========